Govind783/comprehensive-frontend-interview-resources/README.md

 ---

 ## 🧩 Images of What We've Built Under Machine Coding (and Many More)
-Nested checkbox where cheecking parent, should check the children as well, and vice verse
+Nested checkbox where cheecking parent, should check the children as well, and vice versa
 ![image](https://github.com/user-attachments/assets/b53d870c-d3a8-4073-9f9c-a976e92dd331)

 ---